Second Tikal–Calakmul War: Dos Pilas

 A recently exposed section of Hieroglyphic Stairway 2 in Dos Pilas might have thrown light on the timing and circumstances of a Tikal at the time, but erosion obscures most of the details of B'alaj Chan K'awiil's early life.
 The text does reveal that in 648 he scored a military victory while the same day saw the death of a lord bearing the Mutal emblem.
 It is unclear, but these events appear to serve as preamble to what came next.
-In 650 Yuknoom the Great, the Snake Lord, of Calakmul attacked Dos Pilas and forced B'alaj Chan K'awiil to take refuge at Aguateca.
+In 650 Yuknoom the Great, the Snake Lord, of Calakmul attacked Dos Pilas and forced Bʼalaj Chan Kʼawiil to take refuge at Aguateca.
 Then in 657 the Snake Lord attacked Tikal itself and drove Nuun Ujol Chaak from his city, establishing Calakmul as the supreme power in the entire region.
 B'alaj Chan K'awiil accepted Yuknoom Ch'een as his overlord, and Nuun Ujol Chaak was probably compelled to pledge fealty as well, for both lords carrying the Mutal emblem witnessed a ritual performed by Calakmul prince Yuknoom Yich'aak K'ahk' at some point in the years leading up to 662.

 Civil War

-In 672, Nuun Ujol Chaak attacked Dos Pilas and forced B'alaj Chan K'awiil to abandon the city, this time fleeing to a place named Chaak Naah.
+In 672, Nuun Ujol Chaak attacked Dos Pilas and forced Bʼalaj Chan Kʼawiil to abandon the city, this time fleeing to a place named Chaak Naah.
 The following year Chaak Naah was set burned by Nuun, and B'alaj Chan K'awiil was compelled to take flight again.
 He traveled to the kingdom of Hix Witz.
 It was not until Calakmul vanquished Nuun Ujol Chaak at Pulil in 677, that B'alaj Chan K'awiil is able to return to Dos Pilas.
 The final showdown came in 679 when B'alaj Chan K'awiil defeated Nuun Ujol Chaak and captured a Tikal lord named Nuun Bahlam.

 Tikal's return to power

 Balaj Chan K'awiil began a program of monumental inscriptions in 682, recording his travails and ultimate victory, as well as his debt of fealty to Calakmul.
-He stated that he celebrated the 9.12.10.0.0 period ending at Calakmul in a ceremony with his overlord Yuknoom the Great, and he returned to Calakmul four years later for the accession of Yuknoom Yich'aak K'ahk'.
+He stated that he celebrated the 9.12.10.0.0 period ending at Calakmul in a ceremony with his overlord Yuknoom the Great, and he returned to Calakmul four years later for the accession of Yuknoom Yichʼaak Kʼahkʼ.

 B'alaj Chan K'awiil's daughter Lady Six Sky re-founded the dynasty of Naranjo, while another daughter (or perhaps a sister) married into the royal lineage of Arroyo de Piedra, which together with Tamarindito had been one of the principal powers in the Petexbatun region before the founding of Dos Pilas.
-B'alaj Chan K'awiil's marriage to the Lady of Itzan (a nearby kingdom) produced at least one son and heir.
+Bʼalaj Chan Kʼawiil's marriage to the Lady of Itzan (a nearby kingdom) produced at least one son and heir.

 B'alaj died in 692 and three years later in 695 during a large battle Tikal turned the tables on Calakmul, ending the second war.
 After this the balance of power shifted heavily from Calakmul to Tikal.